cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

   - List (e.g., `(1 2 3)`, `(a list of symbols)`)

-    Lists are the only way to make compound structures in Truffler.
+    Lists are the only way to make compound structures in Mumbler.
 It's a little limiting but it's plenty for our little language.

     Lists are implemented as singly-linked lists.
 There are pros and cons with this implementation, but it's the traditional implementation in lisps.
 We're not blazing any trails here with language design so we'll stick with the tried and true implementation.

-    The empty list `()` acts as Trufflers `null` value.
+    The empty list `()` acts as Mumblers `null` value.

 Syntax